WillO-K/PersonalFinanceReport/README.md

 ### Goals
 1. Automate the download and ETL of my banking transactions.
 2. Analyse outgoings data pulled from my banking statements.
-3. Create a database server on a Raspberry Pi that we can query from any device on the network
+3. Create a database server on a Raspberry Pi that we can query from any device on the network.
+4. Use multiple technologies to extend my knowledge in the fields of software development, database administration/SQL development, Data Engineering and Data Analysis/Business Intelligence (ish)
 #### Questions
 * What are the regular outgoings that are consistently occuring at same time every month?
 * What outgoings seem erroneous, that could potentially be marked for cut-down?